borlaugg/EE309-Spring25-Pipelined-Processor/README.md

 The data and instruction memory are implemeted as a [ring buffer](src/ring_buffer.vhd).
 As a result, there are no addresses; reads are done from the top and writes are done at the bottom of the queue.

 You are free to modify the testbench to test your design.
-During evaluation, a mpodified testbench that contains a hidden sequence of instructions will be used and evaluation will be done on the contents of the data memory will be examined.
+During evaluation, a modified testbench that contains a hidden sequence of instructions will be used and evaluation will be done on the contents of the data memory.